 631.21 Record Documents.
 The Contractor shall provide CDOT with copies of the as-constructed plans, shop drawings, and working drawings for the alternative bridge for informational purposes and for archiving.
-The as-constructed plans shall include complete original hardcopy plans in 11"x17" format, along with electronic files in either AutoCAD or MicroStation format; as well as in Adobe Acrobat (PDF) format.
+The asconstructed plans shall include complete original hardcopy plans in 11"x17" format, along with electronic files entirely in MicroStation format utilizing CDOT's latest CAD configuration; as well as in Adobe Acrobat (PDF) format.
 All linked and referenced files shall be included.